abbrevi/ab/beginning/i.md

 b: Because there's nothing in it.
 What's the shift?

-a: That's what I've been talking about all the time, don't you ever listen?
+a: That's what I've been talking about all the time, why aren't you listening?

-b: Of course I do, whenever you say something interesting.
+b: I am, whenever you say something interesting.
 What's the shift?

 a: Overcoming nature.